juancho11gm/juancho11gm.github.io/_posts/adventjs.md

 ## Follow my solutions

-In the following [GitHub repository](https://github.com/juancho11gm/adventjs) you will find the soultions to the 2021 and 2022 challenges I've worked on.
+In the following [GitHub repository](https://github.com/juancho11gm/adventjs) you will find the solutions to the 2021 and 2022 challenges I've worked on.

 I encourage you to complete the challenge.